vegaprotocol/specs/protocol/0012-POSR-position_resolution.md

 `// OpenPosition of Trader4 =  -3`
 `// OpenPosition of Trader5 =  15`

-Trader4 has therefore closed out 2 contracts through the LiquiditySourcingTrade1.
+Trader 4 has therefore closed out 2 contracts through the `LiquiditySourcingTrade` 1.
 These need to be settled against the trade price.

 ```json
 TransferRequest4 {